 Available on PC and Android.

-When you were thinking about games like A Dark Room, did you ever think about multiplayer?
+When you were thinking about finding more games like A Dark Room, did you ever think about multiplayer?
 What if the game had it?
 Well, that’s what Aardwolf offers, and it’s a hell of a lot of fun to play through.

-Aardwolf is a text-based RPG and also a MUD – Multi User Dungeon.
+Aardwolf is a text-based RPG and also a MUD, which stands for Multi User Dungeon.
 MUDs are multiplayer text-based games, and eventually evolved into the popular MMORPG genre.

 The game is a living piece of history for the text-based genre, and has been going strong since 1996.
-It is free-to-play and can be played on both PC and Android.
+It is free-to-play, on both PC and Android.

 The game is set in the heavy fantasy world of Andolor.
 If you really enjoyed the exploration element of A Dark Room, you’ll love traversing the expansive map made up of multiple continents in Aardwolf.

 There are hundreds of different spells and skills you can experiment with too.
-The game is also filled with years worth of content, from endless quests to puzzles to solve and monsters to slay.
+The game is full of years worth of content, from endless quests to puzzles to solve and monsters to slay.

 In addition to all of that, you won’t have to do it alone!
 Aardwolf has real-time multiplayer, so you can play with friends.
 There are even player-versus-player modes, global events, and housing.

-A whole MMO can sound a bit intimidating if your only experience with text-based games is A Dark Room, but don’t worry!
-The Aardwolf community is known for being welcoming, and has a specific new player chat for questions.
+A whole MMO can sound a bit intimidating if your only experience with text-based games is A Dark Room, but don’t worry.
+The Aardwolf community is very welcoming, and there is a specific new player chat for questions.

 Available on PC, PS4, Xbox, Nintendo Switch and 3DS.

-These games are a great play after A Dark Room if you want to see everything text games can offer.
-Instead of surviving a post-apocalyptic wasteland, you’re trying to survive court.
+This series is an interesting pick for fans of games like A Dark Room who want to see everything that text games can offer.
+Instead of trying to survive a post-apocalyptic wasteland, you’re trying to survive court.

-The Pheonix Wright: Ace Attorney Trilogy combines the three games – Ace Attorney, Justice for All, and Trials and Tribulations into one collection.
-They are text-based games aided with visuals, and heavily story-driven.
+The Phoenix Wright: Ace Attorney Trilogy combines the three games – Ace Attorney, Justice for All, and Trials and Tribulations into one collection.
+They are text-based games supplemented with visuals, and are heavily story-driven.

-The games place you in the shoes of Pheonix Wright, an up-and-coming defense lawyer.
+The games place you in the shoes of Phoenix Wright, an up-and-coming defense lawyer.
 Throughout the games, you’ll have to defend your clients in court and help them win their cases.

 Legal drama is such a huge change from managing resources and surviving a wasteland, but Phoenix Wright is really worth checking out.
 Just like A Dark Room, it’s a prime example of how text-heavy games can be used to deliver a strong story.